MicrosoftDocs/win32/desktop-src/xaudio2/how-to--create-an-effect-chain.md

 ---
-Description: 'This topic shows you how you can apply an effect chain to a voice to allow custom processing of the audio data for that voice.
-This topic describes how to use the reverb effect, which is one of the built-in XAudio2 effects.' ms.assetid: '4c33bd83-2654-cd6f-ea6c-bbc0d5872638'
+Description: This topic shows you how you can apply an effect chain to a voice to allow custom processing of the audio data for that voice.
+This topic describes how to use the reverb effect, which is one of the built-in XAudio2 effects. ms.assetid: 4c33bd83-2654-cd6f-ea6c-bbc0d5872638
-title: 'How to: Create an Effect Chain'
+title: How to Create an Effect Chain ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Create an Effect Chain